NREL/EnergyPlus/design/FY2016/AdaptiveComfortThermostat/AdaptiveComfortThermostat.md

 ## Introduction ##

 ASHRAE Standard 55-2010, Thermal Environmental Conditions for Human Occupancy, introduces an adaptive thermal comfort model for spaces relying on occupants opening windows for natural ventilation and cooling.
 The adaptive comfort model relates the zone operative temperature setpoint to the outdoor air temperature, as a function defined in Figure 1.
+The adaptive comfort model only applies to cooling mode.

 ![](AdaptiveComfortThermostat_ASHRAE55.png)
 Figure 1.
 Acceptable operative temperature ranges based on the adaptive thermal comfort model of ASHRAE Standard 55-2010